 Nothing came to mind.

 They filled space; that was all.
 And space was a luxury I no longer had.
-As a self-care designer, I’ve preached that sometimes we have to let go of things in order to make space for new things to come into our life.
+As a registered dietitian and lifestyle coach, I’ve preached that sometimes we have to let go of things in order to make space for new things to come into our life.
 This was my chance to put that wisdom into action.

 But saying goodbye to the armoire was much more difficult than I expected.
 I wanted to force it to fit.